ai4os/ai4-docs/source/user/quickstart.rst

 Develop and share your own module
 ---------------------------------

-The best way to develop a module is to start from the :doc:`DEEP Modules Template <overview/cookiecutter-template>`.
+The best way to develop a module is to start from the :doc:`AI4OS Modules Template <overview/cookiecutter-template>`.
 It will create a project structure and files necessary for an easy :ref:`integration with the DEEPaaS API <user/overview/api:Integrate your model with the API>`.
 The :doc:`DEEPaaS API <overview/api>` enables a user-friendly interaction with the underlying Deep Learning modules